Blazam-App/docs.blazam.org/docsource/install/manual.md

 ﻿## Pre-Requisites
-* Install an SQL Express or MS SQL server, or use an existing one.
+* Install an SQL Express, MS SQL, MySQL, MariaDB server, or use an existing one.
+Alternatively, opt for the file based Sqlite `DatabaseType`.
-* Create an empty database, a new SQL or AD user to connect with, and permissions and logons set.
+* Create an empty database, a new database user to connect with, and permissions and logons set.
+If you chose Sqlite, choose a destination directory and prepare folder permissions.
 	* Refer to your database documentation for security setup and best practices
 * Download and [Install .NET Core 6.x Runtime](https://aka.ms/dotnet-download) from Micrsoft
 	* If running under IIS, you will also need the [.NET Core 6.x Web Hosting Bundle](https://aka.ms/dotnet-download), also from Microsft.